antmicro/gerber2ems/README.md

 ### Simulation

 This is an automatic step commenced with the `-s` flag.
-Script loads the geometry and config files.
+The script loads the geometry and config files.
 It inputs all the information into the engine and starts the simulations, iterating over every "excited" port.

 At this step, the user should verify if the indicated number of timesteps is enough.